cmotte4git/paradime-dbt-social-challenge/README.md

 - **Kimball Methodology**: Provides the foundation for designing the data warehouse with dimension and fact tables, ensuring scalability and performance.

 ## Conclusion
 This project demonstrates the effective use of dbt to process and analyze YouTube trending data at scale.
-With incremental models, SCD Type 2 snapshots, and automated data ingestion through AWS Lambda, we ensure that both historical and current data are accurately tracked and efficiently transformed for high-quality insights into YouTube trends.
+With incremental models, SCD Type 2 snapshots, and automated data ingestion through AWS Lambda, I ensure that both historical and current data are accurately tracked and efficiently transformed for high-quality insights into YouTube trends.